NEC Baby Formula Attorneys

 - Similac Alimentum Expert Care

-NEC is a disease that may occur in premature infants.
-NEC happens when bacteria invade the walls of the intestines, leading to infection and inflammation.
-This causes a decrease in oxygen to certain organs.
-NEC may cause the destruction of a baby’s bowels and can be fatal.
+NEC is a disease that primarily occurs in premature infants.
+Necrotizing enterocolitis happens when bacteria invade the walls of the intestines, leading to infection and inflammation and causing a decrease in oxygen to certain organs.
+The condition may cause the destruction of a baby’s bowels and can be fatal.